-SPS 1 & 7 may now be pumped down as required
+SPS 1 & 7 may now be pumped down as required.

 Obtain sample of influent spilt from storm water drain located outside main gate of STP.
 Another sample should be collected from the storm water discharge point into Barling Creek.
-These are to be sent to Richmond Water Labs for analyses In the main switch room isolate all three lift pumps with lockout tags Once lift pump well has been sucked down the pumps can be removed and
+These are to be sent to laboratory for analyses.

+In the main switch room isolate all three lift pumps with lockout tags

-Once lift pump well has been sucked down the pumps can be removed and inspected for obstructions
+Once lift pump well has been sucked down the pumps can be removed and inspected for obstructions.

-Ensure all required PPE is available when dismantling pumps including needle stick proof gloves and sharps container
+Ensure all required PPE is available when dismantling pumps including needle stick proof gloves and sharps container.

-When all three pumps are clear and spinning freely, they may be lowered back into position and reset on SCADA
+When all three pumps are clear and spinning freely, they may be lowered back into position and reset on SCADA.

-Remove lockout tags and manually run each pump to verify normal operation Remove shutter board from channel to allow influent to flow from inlet works to the lift well Thoroughly hose/clean effected area and continue to monitor operation of lift well pumps
+Remove lockout tags and manually run each pump to verify normal operation.
+Remove shutter board from channel to allow influent to flow from inlet works to the lift well.
+Thoroughly hose/clean effected area and continue to monitor operation of lift well pumps.

-Ensure all collected influent samples are correctly labelled and delivered to Richmond Water Laboratories with chain of custody form
+Ensure all collected influent samples are correctly labelled and delivered to laboratory with chain of custody form.